pydata/xarray/doc/indexing.rst

 where three elements at ``(ix, iy) = ((0, 0), (1, 1), (6, 0))`` are selected
 and mapped along a new dimension ``z``.

-If you want to add a coordinate to the dimension ``z``, you can supply a :py:meth:`~xarray.DataArray` with a coordinate as indexers,
+If you want to add a coordinate to the new dimension ``z``, you can supply a :py:meth:`~xarray.DataArray` with a coordinate,

 .. ipython:: python

-    # z will have a coordinate
     da.isel(x=xr.DataArray([0, 1, 6], dims='z',
                            coords={'z': ['a', 'b', 'c']}),
             y=xr.DataArray([0, 1, 0], dims='z'))